cliveyg/poptape-authy/README.md

 /authy/login [POST] (Unauthenticated)

 Returns a JWT token if authentication is successful.
-I am using for based auth as HTTP Basic has problems with utf8 characters in password and name fields.
+I am using for based auth as HTTP Basic Authorization has problems with utf8 characters in password and name fields.
-Possible return codes: [200, 400, 401, 429, 500]
+Valid return codes: [200, 400, 401, 429, 500]

 Example Input:
 {